broker0/py_astealth/DESIGN.md

 of the UO Stealth Client RPC protocol.

 `RPCType` - a base data type interface that provides methods for serialization and deserialization.
-It implements serialization of lists (arrays) of identical elements.
+It implements serialization of lists (arrays) of identical elements and tuples (sequences of elements).

 `PrimitiveType` - a primitive data type representing only one value, implements serialization methods using the `struct` module.